You can lock a cell or several cells to protect their content from editing. The locked cells will have a small yellow lock in the bottom right corner.

 You can add an image into a cell to illustrate data in the spreadsheet.

 To insert an image into a cell, use the addImage method.
-You need to pass three parameters to this method:
+You need to pass the following parameters to this method:

 There is a possibility to add a comment into a certain cell of SpreadSheet.